 Students who register after the Initial Registration should be prepared to fully settle financial obligations by the last day to drop/add for the semester.
 View Payment Options.
 Failure to fully settle financial obligations may result in financial penalties.

 Students whose accounts are not paid by the established semester deadlines may be subject to financial penalties.
 Students with unpaid account balances will have a Bursar Registration Hold placed on their student account.
 Students that have a Bursar Registration Hold become ineligible for further registration and transcripts will not be released until the student account is paid in full.
-A late payment fee of $50.00 may be assessed when student accounts are not paid by the last day to drop/add for the semester.
+Effective Spring 2015 a late payment fee of $100.00 may be assessed when student accounts are not paid by the last day to drop/add for the semester.

 A return payment fee of $25.00 may be assessed when payment is not honored by the bank on which it was drawn.
 If restitution is not made within 10 days of notification, the student may be subject to financial penalties and/or legal action.

 Debtors who do not make satisfactory payment arrangements on their past due accounts may have their accounts placed with a billing service.
 If not paid through the billing service, the unpaid account may be forwarded to a collection agency.
 It is the policy of the University that unpaid accounts will be assessed the costs and expenses of collection, including attorney fees.
 Any E-check or Paper Check payment that is remitted on a Past Due by a previously enrolled student will be subject to a 21 day delay on having their Bursar Registration Hold lifted.